leo201313/liteGoCache/README.md

 # liteGoCache
-A lightweight implementation of Gocache
+A lightweight implementation of GoCache